egeberkaygulcan/dstest/README.md

 - `Experiments`: The number of experiments to run.
 - `Iterations`: The number of iterations to run per experiment.
 - `WaitDuration`: The duration to wait between execution steps, in milliseconds.
+- `StartupDuration`: The duration to wait for the system under test to start up before scheduling the first step, in seconds.

 ###### SchedulerConfig
 This section contains the configuration for the scheduler: which scheduler to use, and the parameters to pass to the scheduler.
 - `Type`: The name of the scheduler to use.
+Possible values are `Random`, `QL`, and `PCTCP`.
 - `Steps`: The number of steps to run in the scheduler.
+- `ClientRequests`: The number of client requests to generate per experiment.
 - `Seed`: The seed to use for the random number generator.
 - `Params`: A map of parameters to pass to the scheduler.
+Each scheduler has its own set of parameters.

 ###### FaultConfig
 This section contains the configuration for the fault injector.